liamzdenek/anima-application/memory-bank/activeContext.md

 2. **UI Refinement**: Improving the user experience for healthcare providers
 3. **Active Learning Implementation**: Completing the feedback loop for model improvement
 4. **Validation Reporting**: Enhancing the validation reports for clinical stakeholders
+5. **AWS Deployment**: Setting up infrastructure for deploying to AWS using CDK
 ## Recent Changes

 ### Data Simulation